List of trans-Neptunian objects

 This is a list of trans-Neptunian objects (TNOs), which are minor planets in the Solar System that orbit the Sun at a greater distance on average than Neptune, which means all of their orbits have a semi-major axis greater than 30.1 astronomical units (AU).
-The Kuiper belt, scattered disk, and Oort cloud are three conventional divisions of this volume of space.
-As of October 2025, the catalog of minor planets contains 1,037 numbered TNOs.
-In addition, there are 4,518 unnumbered TNOs, which have been observed since 1993.
+The Kuiper belt, scattered disc, and Oort cloud are three conventional divisions of this volume of space.
+As of May 2026, the catalog of minor planets contains 1,049 numbered TNOs.
+In addition, there are 4,969 unnumbered TNOs, which have been observed since 1993.

 This list consists of all types of TNO subgroups: classical Kuiper belt objects, also known as "cubewanos", the resonant trans-Neptunian objects with their main and higher-order resonant subgroups, the scattered disc objects (SDOs), and the extreme trans-Neptunian objects including the ESDOs, EDDOs, and sednoids, which have a semi-major axis of at least 150 AU and a perihelion (closest approach to the Sun) greater than that of Neptune.
 The list also contains several centaurs, if the object's orbit has a sufficiently large semi-major axis (a).
 Centaurs have unstable orbits in which the perihelion (q) is well inside of Neptune's orbit but the farthest point (aphelion, Q) is very distant.